The Dark Arts Research Group: Studies in Gothic, Horror and the Occult, 1750-Present

 The Rise of Popular Occulture in Europe

 The project, funded by a small research grant from CEMES, aims is to explore the many ways that horror, gothic, and occultic topics have been communicated, presented, and packaged for broad audiences from the late eighteenth century to today.
 The project is especially interested in the ways different kinds of media technology, ranging from print and woodcut illustrations to photography and film have shaped conceptions of horror, gothic and the occult.
 The project is co-led by Efram Sera-Shriar and Robert Rix, with a planned conference to be hosted at Engerom in November 2023.
-See call for papers
+See event

 Researchers